codetit4n/fuel-sway-examples/README.md

 # fuel-sway-examples

-Exploring sway programming language for smart contracts on fuel
+Exploring sway programming language for smart contracts on fuel.